Asterismm54/Asterismm54/README.md

 ![Alt Text](https://user-images.githubusercontent.com/65868461/119200030-237ab780-ba5a-11eb-8f2f-1cbc34408a9e.gif)

                                                ❧ I <3 Free and Open Source ⁂

+“If you have a talent, use it in every which way possible.
+Don’t hoard it.
+Don’t dole it out like a miser.
+Spend it lavishly, like a millionaire intent on going broke.”
+Brenda Francis

 ```diff
 - I am a fan of projects such as OpenBSD, FreeBSD, PostgreSQL, PostGIS, QGIS, OSCAR EMR, Open Dental, OpenSSH,